CommandBee/start-a-raid-datapack/README.md

 # start-a-raid-datapack

-open the .zip fial and move the fial in side it to your datapack folder.
+open the .zip file and move the fial in side it to your datapack folder.